Frequently Asked Questions

 Can I watch my horse in training?

 Yes owners can come and watch their horses on the gallops 6 days a week, the horses generally rest on a Sunday.
 All you have to do is call to let the yard know what day and time you'd like to visit.
 You don't have to wait for special open days to see your horse.
-The team at Eyehorn Farm are very welcoming and the facilities are superb for owners.
+The teams at Eyehorn Farm and Ridgeway Racing are very welcoming and the facilities are superb for owners.

 Do you hold any special events for owners?